 With increasing populations and resource consumption, there continues to be growing demand for electricity, natural gas, and water.
-This demand comes at a time when utilities are challenged by cost constraints, regulatory requirements, and environmental concerns.
-Our solution is to provide utilities with the knowledge they need to optimize their resources and to better understand and serve their customers - knowledge that gives their customers control over their energy and water needs and allows for better management and conservation of valuable resources.
+This demand comes at a time when utilities are challenged by cost constraints, regulatory requirements, environmental concerns and water scarcity.
+Our solution is to provide utilities with the knowledge they need to optimize their resources, improve their efficiency and to better understand and serve their customers - knowledge that gives their customers control over their energy and water needs and allows for better management and conservation of valuable resources.

 We were incorporated in 1977 with a focus on meter reading technology.
 In 2004, we entered the electricity meter manufacturing business with the acquisition of Schlumberger Electricity Metering.
 In 2007, we expanded our presence in global meter manufacturing and systems with the acquisition of Actaris Metering Systems SA.
+In 2017, we completed our acquisition of Comverge by purchasing the stock of its parent, Peak Holding Corp.
+(Comverge), which enabled us to offer integrated cloud-based demand response, energy efficiency and customer engagement solutions.
+In 2018, we will strengthen our ability to deliver a broader set of solutions, increase the pace of growth and innovation in the smart city and industrial Internet of Important ThingsTM markets with the acquisition of Silver Spring Networks, Inc. (SSNI).